iPad 8 LTE Battery Replacement

 Step 79

-- Grab the pointed end of your spudger and carefully pry up the Smart Connector coaxial cable right next to the connector to disconnect it without a fuss.
+- Grab the pointed end of your spudger and gently pry up the Smart Connector coaxial cable right next to the connector to disconnect it without any fuss.

 Tools Used